Concrete Slab Permit Requirements in St. Johns County, FL

 If you live in an HOA community: hOAs may restrict new concrete installations, especially front-yard additions visible from the street.
 Changes to driveway width or walkway placement typically need ARC approval.

-Here's a typical timeline for a concrete slab project in St. Johns County, FL:
+Here's a typical timeline for a concrete slab project:

 Answer a few quick questions for a personalized answer about your specific project.